 LaGrange County REMC is a member-owned electric cooperative headquartered in LaGrange, Indiana.
 As a cooperative, LaGrange County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Get involved in your local 4-H program!
-The first 200 youth who enroll in LaGrange County 4-H by Feb.
-28, and whose families are REMC electric customers, will have their 4-H program fee reimbursed by LaGrange County REMC.
-Upon enrolling and paying the $15 program fee, a credit voucher can be obtained by eligible participants… Continue reading.
+For the eighth year, LaGrange County REMC will help families offset the cost of 4-H enrollment.
+The first 200 youth who enroll in LaGrange County 4-H by Jan.
+15, and whose families are REMC electric customers, will have their 4-H program fee reimbursed by LaGrange County REMC.
+Upon enrolling and paying the $15 program fee,… Continue reading.

 This holiday season you’ll probably see lots of advertising for “smart” home this and “smart” home that.
 Commercials will highlight gadgets that make your life better because they make your home so dang smart.
 Rather than make promises about how “smart” these devices are, let’s talk about how they can be more helpful in your… Continue reading.

 It was 1936.
 Electrifying rural LaGrange County farms and homes was not part of the plans of larger electric companies.
 To power their community, a group of neighbors rolled up their sleeves and decided to take matters into their own hands.
 The Rural Electrification Act had just become enacted into law by President Franklin D….
 Continue reading.